Cjohnson288/CNT-4714/Project 4/README.md

-The folder should be kept in the same exact directory strcutre and placed inside the Tomcat webapps folder.
+The folder should be kept in the same exact directory strcuture and placed inside the Tomcat webapps folder.
 I ran the webapp on Tomcat 9.0.

 Objectives: To incorporate many of the techniques you’ve learned so far this semester into a distributed three-tier web-based application which uses servlets running on a Tomcat server to access and maintain a persistent MySQL database using JDBC.